Arnav-Ajay/AI-Enablement-for-AGID-2.0/README.md

    cd AI-Enablement-for-AGID-2.0
    ```

+3. **Before you begin, you need 2 things:
+   a.
+OpenAI API KEY: create a .env file `backend/.env` to store your api key.
+(You can get it from OpenAI website -> https://platform.openai.com/docs/overview
+   b.
+The datafile to be placed at `src/data/`. (sent seperately)

-3. **Open the `src/index.html` file in your web browser** to view the project.
+4. **Open the `src/index.html` file in your web browser** to view the project.

 ## Dependencies
 - Bootstrap (latest version)
 - Custom CSS and JavaScript files

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+- For Python dependencies, see requirements.txt